mvcb01/filmdepot/README.md

 filmcrud <command> --help
 ```

 Note that some commands will call [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) several times.
-The follwing configs in `.\appsettings.json` define limits to the number of calls per time unit:
+The following configs in `.\appsettings.json` define limits to the number of calls per time unit:

 ![policies](./assets/policies.png)